jtroo/kanata/README.md

 The current best solution that I've found for keyboards that don't run QMK is [kmonad](https://github.com/david-janssen/kmonad).
-This is an excellent project and I strongly recommend it if you want to use something similar right now.
+This is an excellent project and I recommend it if you want to try something similar.

 The reason for this project's existence is that kmonad is written in Haskell and I have no idea how to begin contributing to a Haskell project.
 From an